 - Send in your applications: Create a clear and concise cannabis resume and marijuana cover letter to send along with your job applications.
 Check online cannabis job boards every day to see if a new job opens up.
 If at first you don't succeed, don't give up.
 New marijuana jobs are opening up at a rapid pace.

 New Mexico Cannabis Career Training

 Are you ready to start working in New Mexico's cannabis industry?
-Do you have the commitment and compassion to help medical users find the relief they need?
+Do you have the commitment and compassion to help medical and recreational users find the relief they need?